As Polkadot plummets by 50%, Gavin Wood decides to become a DJ

 Translation: Lyric, ChainCatcher

-- Following a massive investment in marketing, Polkadot is facing strong backlash from users.
+• After investing heavily in marketing, Polkadot is facing strong backlash from users.

 A representative from Parity stated that the marketing expenses stemmed from the project's governance system.
-The representative told DL News, "The spending on marketing plans is a direct result of on-chain fiscal expenditures decided by community votes."
+The representative told DL News, "The spending on marketing plans is a direct result of on-chain financial expenditures decided by community votes."

 "I am a Scientist"